CTPPS/cmssw_vscode/README.md

         2. Switch to *Remote [SSH: lxplus.cern.ch]*.
         3. In the search bar type **C_Cpp.intelliSenseEngine**.
         4. Switch to *disabled*.
 2. Initialize your CMSSW release environment: execute `cmsenv` in the *src* subdirectory of your CMSSW repo.
+This will add two additional environment variables:
+    - `CMSSW_RELEASE_BASE`: path to the CMSSW repo on the CVMFS shared network file system.
+    - `CMSSW_BASE`: path to your locally cloned CMSSW repo.
 3. Point clangd to the *compile_commands.json* file.
+VSCode will look for it on the `CMSSW_BASE` path, regardless which subdirectory you open.
 A couple of options exist:
     - Add the directory with the file to the clangd settings:
         1. In VSCode press Ctrl + Shift + P, type **Preferences: Open Settings (UI)** and click Enter.
         2. Switch to *Remote [SSH: lxplus.cern.ch]*.